 ❱ Pending sales fell 6.8%, which suggests that sales were likely pulled forward due to rising interest rates and that closings in the final quarter of 2023 may also be down.

 Eastern Washington Home Prices

-❱ Year over year, the average home price in Eastern Washington rose 4.3% to $442,603.
-Average prices were down 4.5% from the third quarter.
+❱ Year over year, the average home price in Eastern Washington rose .8% to $466,007.
+Prices rose 3.4% compared to the second quarter of 2023.